webflorist/htmlfactory/README.md

 4. Publish config:  `php artisan vendor:publish --provider="Nicat\HtmlFactory\HtmlFactoryServiceProvider"`
 5. Set the `decorators` configuration in the newly published config-file (situated at `app/config/htmlfactory.php`)

+Note that this package is configured for automatic discovery for Laravel.
+Thus the packages Service Provider `Nicat\HtmlFactory\HtmlFactoryServiceProvider` and the `Html`-Facade `Nicat\HtmlFactory\HtmlFactoryFacade` will be automatically registered with Laravel.

 ## Configuration
 The package can be configured via `config/htmlfactory.php`.
 There is only one setting at the moment:
 * `decorators`: Set the group-IDs of the decorators, that should be loaded.
 As a result all corresponding decorators will be applied to the generated HTML-elements (e.g. 'bootstrap:v3').